manualbashing/manuel/content/posts/writing-citing-obsidian-zotero/index.md

 ### Export the Zotero library in BibTeX format

-Once the plugin is installed create BibTeX based export of your library by performing the following steps:
+Once the plugin is installed, create BibTeX based export of your library by performing the following steps:
 - Click `[File]` > `[Export Library]`:
 - Make sure you set the Format to `Better BibLaTeX`
 - Tick the `Keep updated` box